MeblIkea/Discord-Bot-Template/README.md

 # Discord-Bot-Template
 In here, you will find a lot of template for your Discord bot with Python.
-You just need to add Cogs.

 I call "discord.Client" as "client"